Plymouth School District Report Card

 o An anonymous donor gave $25,000 to launch a World Language Travel Scholarship for PHS students going on school-sponsored trips.

-o PHS enjoys regular visits by students from Germany, Colombia, and Thailand, as well as a very active AFS program.
+o PHS enjoys regular visits by students from Colombia, Germany, and Thailand, as well as a very active AFS program.

 o 76% of PHS students earned college credits during the 2021-22 school year.